gvwilson/sensibleadventures/iffy/iffy.md

 "Nearest shout I got back is a hundred kay east, but they're smaller'n we are an' too scared to fight.
 Halley wasn't much interested 'til I told them our friends looked military.
-Then they made noises about looking into it and dropped off comms.
+Then they made noises about lookin' into it and dropped off comms.
-And then the shaddin' *comms* dropped out."
+And then the shaddin' *comms* dropped off."
 He jabbed a finger at a small image in the corner of the control panel that was blinking an orange warning.
 Whoever was hunting them was blocking their transmissions.